-Facing redundancy and transforming it into a source of opportunities, without viewing it as a failure, is a major professional and personal challenge for both the employee and for the organisation.
+Facing redundancy and transforming it into a source of opportunities, without viewing it as a failure, is a major professional and personal challenge for both the employee and for the organization.

-Thus outplacement emerges as a way to address this situation, a technique aimed at helping collaborators experience the best possible transition between work centres, as well as an opportunity for growth where people have the chance to maximise their aptitudes and abilities.
+Thus outplacement emerges as a way to address this situation, a technique aimed at helping collaborators experience the best possible transition between work centres, as well as an opportunity for growth where people have the chance to maximize their aptitudes and abilities.
 This technique often involves psychological assistance to cope with the job loss, which tends to entail a very high level of stress.
-Read more about Outplacement.
+Read more in Outplacement, the value of redundancy.